The Original Beatle Cassettes (1968-69)

 Magical Mystery Tour joined the Beatles cassette catalogue in June 1973, this being the first British release of the American compilation, although - as opposed to the US version - the UK cassette contained true stereo mixes of "Penny Lane", "Baby You're a Rich Man" and "All You Need is Love".
 The British Parlophone vinyl edition of Magical Mystery Tour was not issued until 1976 (and this used the American master and therefore contained reprocessed mono mixes of the aforementioned songs).
 The 1973 'Red' and 'Blue' compilations were also issued on cassette shortly before the next change of inlay design.

 The all-gold inlays were originally accompanied by the same old yellowy-green labels, some being stuck onto black shells rather than the more familiar white/light grey.
-In 1973 Dolby noise reduction was introduced to contemporary solo cassettes which appears to have co-incided with the introduction of white labels, but the regular Beatles albums were not processed with Dolby until later in the decade, by which time labels had been dropped in favour of printing the details directly onto the cassette shell - but the inlay design remained unchanged**.
-The ink colour on the Dolby shells varied, bright blue (circa 1977-82), brown (circa 1982/83), pink (circa 1983-85) and finally black.
-All direct printed ink shells included a Parlophone/EMI or silhouetted Apple logo.
+In 1973 Dolby noise reduction was introduced to contemporary solo cassettes which appears to have co-incided with the introduction of white labels (which also appeared on black shells as well as white/light grey) but the regular Beatles albums were not processed with Dolby until later in the decade, by which time labels had been dropped in favour of printing the details directly onto the cassette shell - though the inlay design remained unchanged**.
+The ink colour on the Dolby shells varied: bright blue (circa 1977-82), brown (circa 1982/83), pink (circa 1983-85) and finally black.
+All direct printed ink shells included a Parlophone/EMI logo or silhouetted Apple.

 There are different shades of gold inlays in circulation, the earlier prints have a darker metallic look to them which reveal fingerprints and commonly suffer from surface erosion to the foldover, caused by the cassette rubbing against the gold paint when taken in and out of the case.
 Later versions (probably first seen around 1976) are a lighter yellowy-brown although the 'Red' and 'Blue' compilation albums continued to be issued with metallic gold inlays until they were re-issued in 1993.